williammichaelcaldwell/resume/README.md

 #### Raleigh, NC
 #### December 2008 - April 2011

 A lead developer in maintaining a large and complex Electronic Medical Record product.
-Directly responsible for significant new functionality added to this web-based system.
+Directly responsible for significant new functionality in this web-based system.
 Also developed a configurable message delivery engine to handle prescription coverage eligibility, medication history, and formulary transactions and data feeds.
-Lead developer for new Practice Management product.
+Lead developer for a new Practice Management product we acquired.
 Actively involved in the hiring process for additional engineering team members.

 Technologies used include ASP.NET, ASP (classic), SQL Server 2005, C#, .NET Web and Windows Services, Visual Studio 2008 and 2005, MSMQ, JavaScript, DHTML, XML, AJAX, XSLT, TFS.

 ---